-If the message "Dictionary file error" appears, then the Dictionary side of the Fleet System Diskette has not been inserted in the drive properly.
-Be sure to insert the System Diskette with the unlabeled side upwards before spellchecking any document.
-Also, ensure that the "Write Protect Tab" for the Dictionary side of the System Diskette is removed.
-This will allow you to place information on this side of the diskette.
+If the message "Dictionary file error" appears, then the Dictionary Diskette has not be inserted in the drive properly.
+Also, ensure that the "Write Protect Tab" for the Dictionary Diskette is removed.
+This will allow you to place information on this diskette.